undreamai/LLMUnity/README.md

 To install a sample:
 - Open the Package Manager: `Window > Package Manager`
-- Select the `LLMUnity` Package.
+- Select the `LLM for Unity` Package.
 From the `Samples` Tab, click `Import` next to the sample you want to install.

 The samples can be run with the `Scene.unity` scene they contain inside their folder.<br>
 In the scene, select the `LLM` GameObject and click the `Download Model` button to download the default model.<br>